 If you’ve ever been in a rear-end collision or suffered a fall, you may know the feeling of whiplash.
-The condition occurs when a vehicle collides with your car, usually from behind, the inertia causes your head to move forward at an unnatural speed before jerking backward as the car abruptly stops.
+The condition occurs when a vehicle collides with your car, usually from behind, and the inertia causes your head to move forward at an unnatural speed before jerking backward as the car abruptly stops.
 Your head may slam into a surface along the way.
 This unnatural motion stretches the tissues in your neck past their limit, leading to damage and neck pain known as whiplash.

 If you’re not sure whether this happened, you may hesitate to visit a whiplash chiropractor.
 Use this guide to understand what you would feel if whiplash occurred and what to do about the symptoms.